We first spoke to Grace back in 2018 for International Women’s Day – you can read our interview with her here.

 My big sister’s death was devastating.
 I had to put my course on hold to help settle her children.
 I am glad I was able to continue my studies from where I left off.
 Also, during the programme, I was hospitalized, and I thought I was not going to be able to finish it.
 But I was able to work on my assignments while in the hospital as my health continued to improve.

 How did you find studying 100% online?

-I had two amazing Student Advisers, Rob and Aiste.
+I’d like to mention two amazing Student Advisers, Rob and Aiste.
 I almost gave up on my studies, but Rob kept me going.
 He solved every problem I presented to him and would patiently listen to my questions.
 He solved them with keen interest and would even consult other teams on my behalf.
-Then Aiste took over from him.
-She was never tired of answering my questions promptly.
+And Aiste was never tired of answering my questions promptly.